andrewmcameron/microcystin-VAreservoirs2023/README.md

 # microcystin-VAreservoirs2023
-Code to compare and visualize microcystin levels in several Virginia reservoirs.
-Includes box whisker and scatter plots to highlight monthly variations and compare littoral versus lacustrine concentrations.
-I prepared this at the request of Dr. Paul Bukaveckas at VCU.
+Project to compare and visualize microcystin levels in several Virginia reservoirs.
+Includes box-whisker and scatter plots to highlight monthly variations and compare littoral versus lacustrine concentrations.
+Data collected by Dr. Paul Bukaveckas of the Center for Environmental Studies at VCU.
+Analysis and plots produced at his request for a talk he was giving on the subject.